How Successful Investors Get RICH

 Learn how investor fears about Canadian stocks with dual-class shares can lead to bargains

 Some investors feel that dual or multiple share classes concentrate too much power in the hands of insiders and consequently expose outsiders to added risk.
 Some companies with multiple share classes do abuse outside investors.
-So do all too many companies with a single class of shares.
+So do many companies with a single class of shares.

 Over the years, we’ve had great success with a number of companies that have two or more share classes.
 Often, you can invest in these companies at a lower ratio of price to asset value or earnings power simply because some investors prefer not to invest in them.